How Do Tax Treaty Tie-Breaker Rules Work?

 US citizen living in the UK

-The US-UK tax treaty contains standard tie-breaker provisions.
-A US citizen living in London with a rental apartment, a UK-based consultancy, a UK bank account, and a spouse who works in London has:
+The US-UK tax treaty has standard tie-breaker provisions.
+A US citizen living in London with a rental apartment, a UK-based consultancy, a UK bank account, and a spouse working in London:

 - Permanent home: UK only (no US home maintained)